-Recently, I met with a man who suffered a series of heart attacks resulting in two near-death experiences.
-We talked for two and a half hours about his experience meeting the Savior and being shown a comprehensive view of the Savior’s life.
+I have a friend who suffered a series of heart attacks resulting in two near-death experiences.
+He told me about his experience meeting the Savior and being shown a comprehensive view of the Savior’s life.

 He said that the Savior stood by his side as the events we’re familiar with from the scriptures unfolded in real time.
 He said it was a three-dimensional view of things as they took place.
 He stood in the stable when the Savior was born and saw all that occurred there.
 He was observing events as they happened.
 He couldn’t interact with others, but he was actually there observing and hearing all that transpired.

 NDE (near death experiences) can’t be ignored, especially by people of faith, there are just too many of them.
 The NDE I am familiar with can be backed-up by hospital records of a health crisis resulting in “death”.
 This of course adds to there validity.